mkretzschmar/SymconMQTT/README.md

-PHP Modules for IP-Symcon
+MQTT Module for IP-Symcon
 ================

-This module provides an MQTT Client as I/O Instance.
+This module provides an MQTT Publisher as I/O Instance.
+The MQTT Client Implementation based on phpMQTT from bluerhinos (https://github.com/bluerhinos/phpMQTT).